You might also find these links helpful...

 Who can advise me about a complaint?

-The SIU can give you advice about the complaints process, the kinds of outcomes you might be able to get, and who to address the complaint to.
+The CIO can give you advice about the complaints process, the kinds of outcomes you might be able to get, and who to address the complaint to.
 If you want to talk to someone independent of the university, you can contact the student advocacy service at Arc (advice@arc.unsw.edu.au), and we can advise how to approach the issue.
 Anything you tell us will stay completely confidential and cannot be disclosed to anyone at the university unless you ask us to.

 How does the university handle complaints?

-If you raise an issue through the informal process, you will generally be dealing with the person directly involved, although the matter may sometimes be referred to a most senior staff member in the school or area.
+If you raise an issue through the local process, you will generally be dealing with the person directly involved, although the matter may sometimes be referred to a most senior staff member in the school or area.
 If you are uncomfortable raising an issue directly with a person, you can approach a staff member with the appropriate level of authority (for example, your head of school).
-You and the respondent (the other person involved) can have a support person or neutral third party attend any interviews or meetings conducted as part of the process.

-Formal complaints
+Formal Resolution

 • You have to be given an opportunity to present your case (the 'hearing' rule)